davidshq/py-diigging/docs/diigo_api.md

 # The Diigo API

+## Introduction
-The Diigo API is pretty basic, its [documentation is contained on one brief page](diigoapi).
-This document reiterates much of what is covered there and hopefully a few other helpful additions.
+The Diigo API is barebones and [all of its documentation](diigoapi) is contained on one brief page.
+This unofficial document seeks to augment and correct the information in the official API documentation.

-# Fields Returned by API
-Each bookmark is returned in the following format:
+## API Response
+The Diigo API responds to valid queries with an array of bookmarks.
+An example bookmark (returned as an object) is shown below:

+NOTE: The response from the API is almost inverted compared to that in the official docs.

+NOTE: The comments/annotations associated with an individual bookmark are returned as an array.

 ```json
 [
     {